-Whether it's backfilling shifts or sick leave or other unexpected circumstances, Edmen's Outsourced On Call service has you covered.
+Whether it's backfilling shifts or sick leave or other unexpected circumstances, Edmen's On Call service has you covered.
 Under this model, Edmen looks after all casual rostering and backfilling of shifts for a defined period of time.
 Our national pool of casual staff across the Disability, Youth and Aged Care sectors means we can find replacement staff quickly and when necessary at all hours of the day.
-Thanks to our dedicated Service Coordinators and 24/7 Hotline, you can rest assured that your staffing shortages will be filled.
+Thanks to our dedicated Service Coordinators and after hours support, you can rest assured that your staffing shortages will be filled.

 How it works: